eProsima/DDS-Router/.dev/scripts/README.md

 # eProsima DDS Router Developer Directory

-This directory and this documentation is only targeted to developers and users very familiarized with this project and the repository.
+This directory and this documentation is only targeted to developers and users highly familiarized with this project and the repository.

 ---